ropensci-archive/opendata/README.md

 * Contact:	scott at ropensci.org
 * Version:	2013-09-17

+**Changes and suggestions**: You can also edit [this page directly](https://github.com/ropensci/webservices/edit/master/README.md) to add suggestions or fix mistakes. *(Requires you to be logged into GitHub)*

 ## Introduction

 This Task View contains information about using R to obtain and parse data from the web.